venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/get-metadata-in-oracle-database-using-imetadataretrievalcontract.md

 manager: "anneta"
 ---
 # Get Metadata in Oracle Database Using IMetadataRetrievalContract
-The [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] exposes an **IMetadataRetrievalContract**endpoint that you can use to browse and search for Oracle database artifacts and to retrieve metadata for operations in the form of a Web Services Description Language (WSDL) document.
+The [!INCLUDE [adapteroracle](../../includes/adapteroracle-md.md)] exposes an <strong>IMetadataRetrievalContract</strong>endpoint that you can use to browse and search for Oracle database artifacts and to retrieve metadata for operations in the form of a Web Services Description Language (WSDL) document.

- The **IMetadataRetrievalContract** interface is implemented by the [!INCLUDE[afproductnamelong](../../includes/afproductnamelong-md.md)] and provides metadata browse, search, and retrieval capabilities.
-In addition to the **IMetadataRetrievalContract** interface, the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] exposes the **MetadataRetrievalClient** class, which implements the interface.
-You can use either an **IMetadataRetrievalContract** channel or a **MetadataRetrievalClient** to work with metadata; the methods exposed to browse, search, and retrieve metadata are the same in each case.
+ The <strong>IMetadataRetrievalContract</strong> interface is implemented by the [!INCLUDE [afproductnamelong](../../includes/afproductnamelong-md.md)] and provides metadata browse, search, and retrieval capabilities.
+In addition to the <strong>IMetadataRetrievalContract</strong> interface, the [!INCLUDE [afproductnameshort](../../includes/afproductnameshort-md.md)] exposes the <strong>MetadataRetrievalClient</strong> class, which implements the interface.
+You can use either an <strong>IMetadataRetrievalContract</strong> channel or a <strong>MetadataRetrievalClient</strong> to work with metadata; the methods exposed to browse, search, and retrieve metadata are the same in each case.

  The following sections provide information about how to use the **IMetadataRetrievalContract** interface.